brarcher/video-transcoder/README.md

 ./gradlew.bat build
 ```

-# Translating

-If you are interested in translating this application to another language, find the project listing on  [Transifex](https://www.transifex.com/na-243/video-transcoder).

 # Note from Developer
 The developer is currently on hiatus from the project.
 Questions and pull requests may not be looked at for some time.
 Apologies in advance.